 There are certain features of a forced air furnace that can be problematic.
 The rush of air flowing through the system can be noisy for some and depending on where vents are placed, drafts or cool spots can occur.
 Routine maintenance is required on the heat source, filters need replaced regularly and, as mentioned above, the duct system should be checked regularly.

 When it’s time for a furnace upgrade, the professionals at Gulf Coast Air Systems can help you decide if a forced air furnace is the right system for your home.
-We have served Tampa Bay and neighboring areas for over 30 years.
+We have served Tampa Bay and neighboring areas since 1981.